-Penalty: If a student is found guilty of falsification of data or authority, or invention, the student will receive a zero on that assignment.
-That zero grade may not be dropped and will be averaged into that student's grade for that grading period.
+Penalty: If a scholar is found guilty of falsification of data or authority, or invention, the scholar will receive a zero on that assignment.
+That zero grade may not be dropped and will be averaged into that scholar's grade for that grading period.
 The citizenship grade for that grading period may be lowered at the discretion of the teacher.